Last Updated on

 You’ll discover that there are many blends of “South Australian” Shiraz available on the market.
 However, we recommend looking for better quality wine in some of the country’s more regional options.
 For example, look to the famous Barossa Valley located in Southern Australia for some of the oldest vines on the planet.

-Barossa Shiraz has a chocolatey and plummy flavor, while the colder climates of Eden create wines that are generally more tightly wound and savory.
+Barossa Shiraz has a chocolatey and plummy flavour, while the colder climates of Eden create wines that are generally more tightly wound and savoury.
 These lower-alcohol options are frequently blended with Barossa fruit.

 When it comes to full-bodied red wine, consider trying Penfolds, Henschke, Standish, Rockford, John Duval, or Glaetzer.
 In the nearby area of Clare Valley, robust reds are also produced.
 Thanks to the cooler nights in this region, higher acidity Shiraz wines are created.
 Your best options for these types of wines will be either a Jim Barry or Wendouree.

-McLaren Vale, which neighbors Clare Valley, is also similar to the Barossa, however, it provides a brighter fruit taste.
+McLaren Vale, which neighbours Clare Valley, is also similar to the Barossa, however, it provides a brighter fruit taste.
 The best names to try from this area are d’Arenberg and Clarendon Hills.

 Heathcote and Jasper Hill consist of ancient soil which produces powerful Shiraz.
 These vineyards pride themselves on taking years to create the perfect taste.
 This area boasts Tahbilk’s 1860 Vines Shiraz.
 Near Nagambie Lakes, this wine comes from some of the oldest vines you’ll find on the planet.